Two MSc Advanced Clinical Practice courses gain Health Education England approval

 Two University of Central Lancashire (UCLan) health-related courses have received official accreditation from a national body.

-UCLan’s MSc Advanced Clinical Practitioner Degree Apprenticeship and MSc Advanced Clinical Practice have been awarded programme accreditation from Health Education England’s (HEE) Centre for Advancing Practice.
+UCLan’s MSc Advanced Clinical Practitioner Degree Apprenticeship and MSc Advanced Clinical Practice have been awarded programme accreditation from NHS England’s (HEE) Centre for Advancing Practice.

 It means all MSc Advanced Clinical Practitioner Degree Apprenticeship and MSc Advanced Clinical Practice students from the September 2019 intake onwards are eligible for recognition on the HEE Centre for Advancing Practice Directory.
 This will enable individuals to evidence they have been successfully recognised by HEE as having completed an accredited advanced practice programme.